Disclaimer: This should not be considered legal advice. Each situation is unique and you should consult your attorney for advice.

 Once you have these documents and have spoken with your Power of Attorney (POA) designees you should keep a copy of the POA documents as should your designated POA(s).
 If you are having a scheduled hospitalization or moving into a senior living community, it is recommended to take these documents with you.
 A copy of these documents should also be provided to your healthcare providers as they cannot honor a POA without the documents.

-Want to hear more about legal documents that can help you in planning?
+Want to hear more about legal documents that can help you in planning, or wish to learn more about hospice care options in St. Louis available to you?
 Watch the Lutheran Senior Services Educational Video on Getting Legal Affairs in Order.